oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

     secretName: oci-privatekey
 ```

 1. Before creating the `instance-wallet`, we will need a secret with the instance wallet password.
-Above this is referenced as `instance-wallet-password`.
+Above, this is referenced as `instance-wallet-password`.
+Run the following command to create a secret for the wallet's password.

     ```bash
     <copy>
     kubectl create secret generic instance-wallet-password --from-literal=instance-wallet-password=$(state_get .lab.pwd.db_wallet)
     </copy>
     ```

-2. To make things easier, you can run the following script to generate the lab-related YAML files to create the autonomous database wallet
+2. To make things easier, you can run the following script to generate the lab-related YAML files to create the autonomous database wallet.
     ```bash
     <copy>
         (cd $CB_STATE_DIR ; ./gen-adb-wallet.sh)